ansh/jiffyreader.com/README.md

   JiffyReader is in need of translation help for what ever language you can.
   To help:
   1. Please check that the language you would like to help with has not already been taken up by someone else by looking through both the open and closed tickets for translations.
-  2. Open a issue ticket and add the `translation` label to it along with the name of the language you want to translate.
+  2. Open an issue ticket and add the `translation` label to it along with the name of the language you want to translate.
 Use this [shortcut link to open a new ticket](https://github.com/ansh/jiffyreader.com/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D+Give+a+suitable+title)
-  3. Copy either the english locale json  [click here](https://github.com/asieduernest12/jiffyreader.com/blob/7ab4cfb06b5e29be8b9cd8e1eb1a9c77aff10ef3/assets/_locales/en/messages.json) or spanish local json [click here](https://github.com/asieduernest12/jiffyreader.com/blob/7ab4cfb06b5e29be8b9cd8e1eb1a9c77aff10ef3/assets/_locales/es/messages.json) translate into the language you can assist with using your preferred editor or even ms word.
+  3. Copy either the english locale json  [click here](https://github.com/ansh/jiffyreader.com/blob/master/assets/_locales/en/messages.json) or spanish local json [click here](https://github.com/ansh/jiffyreader.com/blob/master/assets/_locales/es/messages.json) translate into the language you can assist with using your preferred editor or even Microsoft Word.
   4. Indicate the language you would like to help translate in the ticket title.
 This helps to eliminate duplicate work.

   - Attach any questions or updates to the ticket you are working on and someone will try and get to them within a day or two.